Code-Institute-Submissions/green_bee_crafts/README.md

 * Users can build a basket of products to order.
 * Users can sign in a nd register for an account with django allauth.
 * Users can find information on upcomimg markets where they can buy products face to face.
+* Users can find information on the upcycling techniques used in creating thses products.

 [Back to Top](#table-of-contents)
 ### Features to be implemented
 * Blog section to be added for greater customer interaction and engagement.

 [Back to Top](#table-of-contents)